 Amber Site Scene

-Amber is a small town surrounded by the Aravali ranges in all sides, Amber being near to the Jaipur city could not develop that much because of being a hilly region ,during 17th century the drought and hunger conditions worsened so much that an0other city was developed near to it, hence the initiative to built Jaipur was started.
+Amber is a small town surrounded by Aravali ranges on all sides.
+Near to the Jaipur city could not develop that much because of being a hilly region.
+During the 17th century, the drought and hunger conditions worsened so much that another city as developed near to it.
+Hence the initiative to built Jaipur was started.

-Amber is known for colonization style, the South India n and Hindu styled temples, Old haveli’s and many beautiful spots.
-For those who have the passion for photography, Amber is the best spot to click innumerable photographs and ease you passion out, this article briefs you about all the places and spots of Amber-
+Amber is known for colonization style, the South India n and Hindu styled temples, Old haveli, and many beautiful spots.
+For those who have the passion for photography, Amber is the best spot to click innumerable photographs and ease you appetite out; this article briefs you about all the places and spots of Amber-

-The palace of Amber is the most beautiful palaces of world; travelers come here and should take the elephant ride.
-Amber has some beautiful and interesting spots which are extremely beautiful and enchanting, that one should not miss at all, like the Jaleb Chowk, Sheela Mata Mandir, Jaigarh Tunnel, Sukh Mandir, Ganesh Pol, Diwaan-e-aam, Diwaan-e- Khaas, Sheesh Mahal, Queen Palace are some exquisite places, these places are known and famous as a Bollywood shooting spot.
+The palace of Amber is the most beautiful palaces of the world; travelers come here and should take the elephant ride.
+Amber has some beautiful, enchanting, and exciting spots that one should not miss at all.
+The Jaleb Chowk, Sheela Mata Mandir, Jaigarh Tunnel, Sukh Mandir, Ganesh Pol, Diwan-e-aam, Diwan-e- Khaas, Sheesh Mahal, Queen Palace are some beautiful places.
+These places are known and famous as a Bollywood shooting spot.